Nutrition and Wellness · · 19 min read

 Evaluate Lab Tests and Hormone Levels

-When you consult with a healthcare provider, you may find yourself undergoing blood tests to check your total testosterone levels, which are most accurately measured in the morning when they’re at their peak.
+When you consult with a healthcare provider, you may find yourself undergoing blood tests to check your testosterone levels, which are most accurately measured in the morning when they’re at their peak.
 If your total androgen concentration falls below 300 ng/dL, it’s generally considered low.
 Alongside testosterone, your provider might also evaluate luteinizing hormone (LH) and follicle-stimulating hormone (FSH) levels to uncover the reasons behind low testosterone.
 Understanding these lab results is vital, as they will help determine if hormone replacement therapy (HRT) is a suitable option for you.

 Moreover, the FDA is currently reviewing the risks associated with hormone products, including stroke and heart attack, which highlights the importance of making informed decisions regarding testosterone replacement therapy (TRT).
 It’s also crucial to ensure that standardized testing methods are employed to guarantee the reliability of hormone measurements.
 By staying informed and proactive, you can take significant steps toward improving your health and well-being.